relykxdev/discover-add-server-top/README.md

 - Enhances navigation by placing these frequently used buttons in a more visible location.

 ## Requirements

 This plugin requires you to have Better Discord installed: [https://betterdiscord.app/](https://betterdiscord.app/)

 ## Installation

 1. Download the [`DiscoverAddServerTop.plugin.js`](DiscoverAddServerTop.plugin.js) file.
-2. Place it in your Discord plugin folder (e.g., for BetterDiscord, Powercord, or other plugin managers).
+2. Place it in your Discord plugin folder (e.g., for BetterDiscord or other plugin managers).
 3. Enable the plugin from your plugin manager.

 ## Usage